-Groups will meet virtually during both the Penn and Mason spring breaks, which occur on different weeks.
-Participation in both of these two-hour sessions is required, so arrange your spring break schedule accordingly.
+Groups will meet during the lunch break on Jan.
+28 and any subsequent lunch break they think necessary.
+They will also meet for two hours during both the Penn and Mason spring breaks at the normal class time (see schedule below).
+Participation in both of these spring break sessions is mandatory, so please arrange your spring break schedule accordingly.
+If groups find it necessary to meet outside of class time, virtual sessions can be arranged by the teaching assistants.

+By Feb.
+25, groups should submit to teaching assistants a rough outline of their policy proposal and a work plan, with individual assignments, for how the proposal will be researched and turned into a polished presentation.

+Each group will receive a grade and a detailed written evaluation of its presentation prior to the next class session.

 Final Policy Memos

-For their final paper, students will write a 15-page “policy memo” (including charts and graphs) on the topic of their group’s presentation.
+For their final paper, each individual student will write his or her own 15-page “policy memo” (including charts and graphs) on the topic of their group’s presentation.
 Like the presentation, the memos should define the problem, outline a five-point plan for solving it and include a discussion of the policy and political tradeoffs and logic behind the plan.
-The paper, however, need not be the same as the group plan.
-The memo should reflect the student’s individual concerns, policy preferences and political calculus—not necessarily those of the entire group.
-Significantly, these memos can also incorporate feedback to the group presentations from professors and other students.
+This memo need not be the same as the presentation group plan.
+Rather, this memo should reflect the student’s individual concerns, policy preferences and political calculus—not necessarily those of the entire group.
+Significantly, these memos can also incorporate feedback to the group presentations, as well as additional thought and research.
 Criteria for the papers will be the same as for the presentation.
 Papers will be due 10 days after the group presentation.
+Hard copies can be brought to the final class or sent as an email attachment to Matt Guido (Penn students) or Prof. Pearlstein (Mason students) by May 2.
 Class Discussions and Free Expression

+Discussion and debate are at the heart of this course, and the course will only be successful if all students contribute to that discourse.
+Fully 20% of each student’s grade will be determined by the quality and quantity of your class participation.

-Courses about public policy and American politics inevitably involve sensitive and controversial topics about which reasonable people disagree.
+Courses about public policy and politics inevitably involve sensitive and controversial topics about which reasonable people disagree.
 Students are likely to read or hear opinions that are different from their own.
-In class and group discussion, students should feel free to express insights, observations or opinions that may be at odds with those of professors or other students, or which challenge currently prevailing views.
-The only requirement is that everyone be respectful of the opinions and feelings of others.
+Part of becoming an educated person is to learn how to engage with divergent perspectives.
+Thus, in class and during group discussions, all students should feel free to express thoughts and opinions that may be at odds with those of professors or other students, or which challenge currently prevailing social views.
+The only requirement is that everyone try to express their viewpoints as best they can and be respectful of the diversity of values, opinions, and reasoned arguments of others in the class.
+We are all trying to formulate our settled positions.
 Any student unwilling to accept these basic rules of free, open and respectful discussion should not enroll in this course.

 Course Evaluation

-Quizzes 10%
+Quizzes 20%